 - Hire for execution, not strategy.
 Strategy is your job for another quarter at least.
 Hire operators who ship.

-Do those four, for 90 days, with a weekly rhythm.
+Do those five, for 90 days, with a weekly rhythm.
 You'll know by day 60 whether you have a distribution engine or a distribution experiment.

 The cost of waiting